Categorical composable cryptography: Outlook

 Second, we expect that rephrasing cryptographic questions categorically would enable more cross-talk between cryptography and other fields already using category theory as an organizing principle.
 For instance, many existing approaches to composable cryptography develop their own models of concurrent, asynchronous, probabilistic and interactive computations.
 As categorical models of such computation exist in the context of game semantics~\cite{winskel:game,clairambault:gamesforquantum,clairambaultetal:gamesforquantum2}, one is left wondering whether the models of the semanticists' could be used to study and answer cryptographic questions, or conversely if the models developed by cryptographers contain valuable insights for programming language semantics.

 Besides working inside concrete models---which ultimately blends into ``just doing composable cryptography''---one could study axiomatically how properties of a category relate to cryptographic properties in it.
-As a specific conjecture in this direction, if one has an environment structure~\cite{coecke:environment}, \ie coherent families of maps $\tinyground_A$ for each $A$ that axiomatize the idea of deleting a system, one might be able to talk about honest-but-curious adversaries at an abstract level.
-Similarly, having agents purify their actions is an important tool in quantum cryptography~\cite{LC97}---can categorical accounts of purification~\cite{chiribella:purification,cunningham:purity,coecke:environment} be used to elucidate this?
+As a specific conjecture in this direction, one might hope to talk about honest-but-curious adversaries at an abstract level using environment structures~\cite{coecke:environment}, that axiomatize the idea of deleting a system.
+Similarly, having agents purify their actions is an important tool in quantum cryptography~\cite{LC97}---can categorical accounts of purification~\cite{chiribella:purification,cunningham:purity,coecke:environment} elucidate this?

 Finally, we hope to get more mileage out of the tools brought in with the categorical viewpoint.
 For instance, can one prove further no-go results pictorially?
 More specifically, given the impossibility results for two and three parties, one wonders if the ``only topology matters'' approach of string diagrams can be used to derive general impossibility results for $n$ parties sharing pairwise channels.
 Similarly, while diagrammatic languages have been used to reason about positive cryptographic results in the stand-alone setting~\cite{kissinger2017picture,breiner:graphicaldicrypto,breiner:selftesting}, can one push such approaches further now that composable security definitions have a clear categorical meaning?
 Besides the graphical methods, thinking of cryptography as a resource theory suggests using resource-theoretic tools such as monotones.
 While monotones have already been applied in cryptography~\cite{WW08:monotones}, a full understanding of cryptographically relevant monotones is still lacking.